 As psychiatrist and author Dr. Judith Orloff puts it:

-"Tantra is a potent Hindu system that teaches the art of erotic love by combining sex and spirit.
-Westerners often see sex as linear, the goal being orgasm, but tantra views sexual love as a sacrament and an energy exchange between two people.
+"Tantra is a potent Hindu system that teaches the art of love by combining passion and spirit.
+Westerners often see this as linear, the goal being orgasm, but tantra views sexual love as a sacrament and an energy exchange between two people.
 According to tantra, orgasm isn’t simply a physical release.
-Using specific positions, you move erotic energy upward from the genitals to nourish and purify your whole being."
+Using specific positions, you move energy upward from the genitals to nourish and purify your whole being."

 Tantra has been practiced throughout Indian history, though shouldn't be taken as indicative of mainstream sexuality at any point.
 Rather, it was practiced by devout acolytes who worked in tandem with an experienced teacher to achieve direct connection to divinity.